Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

 where $\lambda$ is chosen to satisfy $\sum\limits_{k=1}^Kp_k=P_{\max}$.

 As for the max-min rate scheme, if there is no stable condition \eqref{f12}, the optimal solution to (PB) satisfies

 where $\lambda$ is an auxiliary variable.
-This is because if \eqref{f14} does not hold, the minimal cycle rate of the $K$ $\mathbf{SC}^3$ loops could be further improved by reducing the allocated transmit power of other loops.
-Based on \eqref{f14}, we can obtain that
+This is because if \eqref{f14} does not hold, the minimal cycle rate among the $K$ $\mathbf{SC}^3$ loops could be further improved by reallocating the transmit power from other loops to the loop with the minimum cycle rate.
+Based on \eqref{f14}, we could derive that